-This Creamy Red Potato Salad recipe is sure to be a hit at your next picnic or potluck.
+This creamy red potato salad recipe is the perfect side dish to serve at your next picnic or potluck.
 Tender red potatoes are bathed in a tangy dressing and mixed with the satisfying crunch of freshly diced celery and onions.
 This is summer in a bowl!

 How to Make Red Potato Salad